dhutapratama/docs/sanctum.md

 ## Installation

 > **Note**
-> The most recent versions of Laravel already include Laravel Sanctum.
+> The most recent versions of Lets already include Lets Sanctum.
 However, if your application's `composer.json` file does not include `laravel/sanctum`, you may follow the installation instructions below.

-You may install Laravel Sanctum via the Composer package manager:
+You may install Lets Sanctum via the Composer package manager:

 ```shell
 composer require laravel/sanctum